What is progressive profiling?

 The rise of virtual events and webinars has made this much easier.
 That’s because virtual event platforms are designed specifically to produce a full engagement profile for each attendee (which would be just about impossible at an in-person gathering).
 In a half-hour webinar, you can measure:

-Taken together, this paints a picture of how each person is interacting to your content over a full 30 minutes – and adds important context to each of your customer profiles.
-Export it to your sales team to make your post-event outreach more personalized and successful.
+Taken together, this paints a picture of how each person is interacting to your content over a full 30 minutes – and adds important context to each of your audience profiles.
+Export it to your audience and ad sales teams to make your post-event outreach more personalized and successful.

 4. Create interest-based segments via gated content